 1 lb.smoked sausage

-SOME LIKE TO ADD RICE TO BEANS, MIX ALL TOGETHER, GOOD BOTH WAYS!
+SOME LIKE TO ADD COOKED RICE TO THEIR BEANS, MIXING IT ALL TOGETHER. . .IT'S GOOD BOTH WAYS!

-Wash beans, soak overnight and drain.
+Wash beans, soak overnight, drain and rinse.
 Cover beans and all ingredients with cold water.
-Bring to boil, reduce heat and simmer until done.
+On medium heat, bring to boil, reduce heat and simmer until done.
 Taste test.
 May take 3 or more hours, according to the climate AND ALTITUDE.

 I cut the sausage in about 1/2 inch slices (on the diagonal) Fry in a skillet until browned on both sides, drain on paper towel, add to beans.